Benchmarks over four decades of service

 2017 – New thrift store building opens on July 5.
 Grand opening celebration and ribbon cutting takes place on August 1.
 Community Foundation Santa Cruz County grant funds provides funding for purchase of Recycletech 200 densifier to process expanded polystyrene (EPS6 or Styrofoam).
 Recycling center now accepts this material for the first time countywide.

-2018 – An 18 kW photo-voltaic solar system is installed on new thrift store building generating 93% of electrical energy needs on the 2650 Chanticleer property.
+2018 – 18 kW photo-voltaic solar system is installed on new thrift store building generating 93% of electrical energy needs on the 2650 Chanticleer property.
 Grey Bears voted Best Nonprofit by readers of Good Times and Santa Cruz Waves magazine.
-First shipment of Styrofoam – 10 tons – shipped.
+First load of Styrofoam (EPS) – 21,000 pounds – shipped in June.